 Is it fair that clients should have to pay the same price for hosting, no matter how much capacity they use?

 Traditional hosting packages with set capacity and pricing have just been accepted as the norm.
 But at Convesio, we decided it’s about time to turn this out-of-date thinking on its head.

-Our next-generation managed WordPress hosting offers container-based hosting that scales with your sites, providing “when you need it” capacity.
-What’s more, our pay-for-what-you-use pricing ensures you are able to charge client a fairer price for their hosting.
+Convesio’s next-generation Managed WordPress Hosting offers container-based hosting that scales with your sites, providing “when you need it” capacity.
+What’s more, our pay-for-what-you-use pricing ensures you are able to charge clients a fairer price for their hosting.

-A few years back when I ran a design agency, I needed to find hosting for my client sites that was redundant, managed backups, and could quickly and easily scale without costing an arm and a leg.
+A few years back when I ran a design agency, I needed to find hosting for my client sites that were redundant, managed backups, and could quickly & easily scale without costing an arm and a leg.
 But I couldn’t find any that could make sure clients’ sites wouldn’t go down.

 For agencies, there’s no need to configure load balancers, Docker containers, database clusters, or even get in touch to upgrade your hosting.
-Convesio automates the entire process, making it simple and seamless to horizontally scale out your client sites.
+Convesio automates the entire process.
+It makes it simple and seamless to horizontally scale out your client sites.

-We’ve also designed our dashboard to help you easily manage each of your client sites, and see at a glance how much capacity your sites are using.
-This means for you as an agency owner, you’re never left short or hit by nasty billing surprises at the end of the month.
+We’ve also designed our dashboard to help you easily manage each of your client sites.
+And see at a glance how much capacity your sites are using.